 winter skills - ice axe and crampon use, route choice and navigation, safe travel and avalanche awareness.

 winter mountaineering - learn how to move on terrain up to grade I. Revise your winter skills before moving on to learning how to build snow belays and basic rope work.
 Here in Torridon we have some of the most spectacular and challenging terrain which is perfect for this aspect of winter.

 introduction to winter climbing - once again we will revise the skills of a winter mountaineer before starting you on the winter climbing journey.
 Under the instruction of one of our MICs you will learn a variety of winter climbing techniques such as belaying, placing protection and using a pair of ice tools on ice or mixed routes up to grade II/III.

-learn to lead winter climbing - if you already have some experience of winter mountaineering and/or multi-pitch rock climbing nineonesix-guiding can help you make the transisiton to leading winter routes of your own.
-Your MIC will carefully choose venues and routes where you can safely and successfuly learn how to place a variety of protection on routes, build winter belays as well as safely retreat from them.
+learn to lead winter climbing - if you already have some experience of winter mountaineering and/or multi-pitch rock climbing nineonesix-guiding can help you make the transition to leading winter routes of your own.
+Your MIC will carefully choose venues and routes where you can be coached, safely and successfully learn how to place a variety of protection on routes, build winter belays as well as safely retreat from them.

 guided winter climbing - Point Five Gully, West Buttress of Beinn Eighe or Staghorn Gully these are just some of the classic Scottish winter routes that we can guide you up.

 Get in touch to bag that 'Cold Climb'!